h0bnobs/Ripley/extra/logbook.md

 - Fixed the logic in the get_db method.
 - Added more robust checks for the extra_commands code in `run_tool_for_gui`, along with the chatgpt api call.
 - Reworked `is_target_webpage` in `ripley_cli`

+### Tuesday 28th January
+28/01/25 03:40pm
+- Removed "single_target", "multiple_targets" and "targets_file" from the config table in the database, and replaced them with "targets".
+  - The user now only has to input their target(s) into a new text area above the config settings.
+  - This is in the format of `target1, target2, target3` where `targets` can be and IPv4 address, a domain name, a CIDR range or two IPv4 addresses, seperated by a dash, eg `192.168.1.1-192.168.1.10`.
+  - When you update the config, the targets are simply saved to "targets" in the config table, then when the tool is run, this string is just parsed to the scope of the format described above.
+- Added some more checks for the extra commands feature.
+- Added custom wordlists for ffuf subdomain and webpage enumeration.
+New options in the config as `ffuf_subdomain_wordlist` and `ffuf_webpage_wordlist`.
+- Added an opt-out feature for the chatgpt api call.
+New option in the config as `disable_chatgpt_api`.
+- Changed the style of the GUI.
+Needs revising.
+[Screenshot](screenshots/28-01-25.png)
+- The homepage notifies the user if the config/targets need saving.
+-